 The Quaker Day Festival has morphed over the years into a local community shopping experience filled with vendors and artisans displaying their wares and introducing their businesses.

 This is a great chance to connect with small business owners, farmers and artisans.
 Shopping local takes on a whole new meaning when you're making exchanges with the people in your community who took the time to create the items being sold by hand.

 4. Car Show

-In fact, proceeds from the festival in general go toward many local groups such as Family Promise, St. Mark's Food Pantry and other Quaker missions.
+In fact, proceeds from the festival, in general, go toward many local groups and charities such as Family Promise, St. Mark's Food Pantry and other Quaker missions.
 Feel the exhilaration of knowing you're making a difference, all while indulging in delicious food and getting to know local businesses and residents.